 Minimalism has come a long way.
 It recently got again a lot of traction with it’s highest search volume on Google ever recorded in January 2017.
 Because Minimalism is very hard to define, it leaves a lot of room for interpretation and its meaning shifted recently more from being a philosophy to being a lifestyle.

-There’s a grain of truth in every joke, and JP Sears video has a point.
+In his video Being a Minimalist the creator JP Sears jokes about the extremes of Minimalism.
 A lot of people moved to Minimalism out of different reasons: From being overwhelmed of capitalism and the accelerating speed of life, to caring about the ecosystem, as result of balancing sick excesses like fast-fashion and constantly rising consumption of resources, to people just following a trend to feel unique or setting a statement on their wealth, by not having stuff as a symbol of status.

 The Spectrum of Minimalism